Carole Highlands, Maryland: History

 The largest section of the neighborhood was developed as a planned community by Carl M. Freeman Associates, Inc. (now the Carl M. Freeman Companies) beginning in 1947.
-The development maximized the preservation of oak trees hundred of years old by arranging houses on large (6000-12,000 square foot) lots contoured to respect the section's ridges and slopes.
+The development maximized the preservation of oak trees hundreds of years old by arranging houses on large (6000-12,000 square foot) lots contoured to respect the section's ridges and slopes.
 According to the company's website (here), the development won an award.
-Carole Highlands was the first and only suburban housing developed after World War II in the entire Washington, D.C. metro area which sold homes to all comers WITHOUT discriminatory covenants.
-Carole Highlands takes pride in having been an integrated community from its beginning and continues to shelter and celebrate its diversity.
-The community is integrated in every way possible.

 The house styles of the development included traditional two-story "brick colonial" and 1 1/2-story "Dutch colonial" models; the then-new "California Cottage home" designed by Carl Freeman himself as a "truly livable space" with a naturally flowing connection with the outdoors; one-story frame ranch houses and, at the edge of the formal Carole Highlands Section on 17th Avenue, a row of attached (double) family homes.
 Some of the detached Freeman houses were subsequently enlarged with dormers or one or two-story additions, while others are still in their pristine state to the current day.